 The theoretical framework of the current study is conservation of resources (COR) theory.
-COR proposes a dynamic model of stress that explains how individuals' coping resources function to reduce their exposure to stressors (Hobfoll; Hobfoll et al.; Lev-Wiesel et al., ).
-Studies have consistently shown that individual psychological differences lead to the adoption of different coping strategies and other emotional and regulatory resources (Author et al., in press).
+COR proposes a dynamic model of stress that explains how coping resources function to reduce exposure to stressors (Hobfoll, 2001; Hobfoll et al., 2018; Lev-Wiesel et al., 2013).
+Studies have consistently shown that individual psychological differences lead to the adoption of different coping strategies and other emotional and regulatory resources (reference removed for peer review).
 The underlying assumptions of COR make it appropriate for understanding the process experienced by targets and bystanders.
-In that sense, it takes into account the dynamicity of stress experienced by targets and bystanders and the process underlying it.
+In this sense, it takes into account the dynamism of stress experienced by targets and bystanders and the underlying process.
 In addition, COR can predict future responses of individuals that are exposed to stress.
-COR is based on four underlying assumptions.
-First, it recognizes that people are motivated by resource loss more than resource gain.
-Second, it postulates that people must invest resources to protect against resource loss, recover from loss, or gain resources.
-Third, it emphasizes that resource gain is more prominent in the context of resource loss.
-Fourth, it notes that when their resources are overstretched or exhausted, individuals enter a self-preservation mode that is often defensive or aggressive in form (Hobfoll et al., ).
-As bystanders and targets differ in the level of stress they experience, COR can account for differences in their motivations, presenting a novel perspective.
+COR is based on four base assumptions.
+Firstly, it recognizes that people are motivated by resource loss more than resource gain.
+Secondly, it postulates that people must invest resources to protect against resource loss, recover from loss, or gain resources.
+Thirdly, it emphasizes that stress is more pronounced in the context of resource loss.
+Fourthly, it notes that when their resources are overstretched or exhausted, individuals enter into a self-preservation mode that is often defensive or aggressive (Hobfoll et al., 2018).
+As bystanders and targets differ in terms of the level of stress they experience, COR can account for differences in their motivations; thus, presenting a novel perspective.

 Another contribution relates to the measurement of experienced workplace incivility.
 Studies thus far have relied mostly on formative measures in order to capture the different aspects of incivility.
-Although these measures have facilitated extensive empirical research on workplace incivility (Schilpzand et al.), they have centered more on the frequency of the uncivil incidents and less on the individual experience, which is the essence of the construct as defined by Andersson and Pearson ().
-In the COR framework, an incivility operationalisation centred on the depletion of emotional resources and not on the frequency of external events offers greater validity.
+Although these measures have facilitated extensive empirical research on workplace incivility (Schilpzand et al., 2016), they have centered more on the frequency of the uncivil incidents and less on the individual experience that is at the core of the construct as defined by Andersson and Pearson (1999).
+In the COR framework, an incivility operationalization, centered on the depletion of emotional resources as opposed to the frequency of external events, offers greater validity.

-Overall, by accounting for the different motivations of bystanders and targets and by supplying an alternate measurement, the current study provides additional insights into the spiralization of incivility, leaning on COR theory as a framework.
+Overall, by accounting for the different motivations of bystanders and targets as understood within the framework of COR theory and supplying an alternate measurement, this study provides further insights into the spiralization of incivility in the workplace.

 Literature Review